Dashboards suck. Big time. Why? Because the people who build them are not thinking about their purpose.

 Can you imagine what driving would be like if all of these indicators were on and I had to check in on each one constantly to understand status and what I should do in response?

 Graduating to the 747, we have a lot more going on, but again, almost everything is unlit or not intentionally drawing attention.
-If the pilot wants to get a swath of information about the plane’s status, he certainly can by looking around (just as we can by leaving our dashboard and getting into our analytics tools and other reports/meetings).
-But she’s looking around in his downtime.
+If the pilot wants to get a swath of information about the plane’s status, she certainly can by looking around (just as we can by leaving our dashboard and getting into our analytics tools and other reports/meetings).
+But she’s looking around in her downtime.
 She’s not looking at 300 dials when taking off.
 She’s not looking at 300 dials when the engine is on fire, because when the engine is on fire, there is a HUGE amount of focus drawn to the exact dials and controls the pilot will need at that moment.

 The plane is a lot like your business.
 This data is available.
 It’s sitting around.
 It’s being produced in reports.
 But mushing all of it together into a dashboard is not the right thing to do.
 Mushing all of these dials into a cockpit isn’t the right thing to do, either (it was necessary before today’s technology), which is precisely why most cockpits are starting to look more and more like our cars (a lot of the dials are unused or redundant and have been moved to an as-needed LCD in front of the pilots).